 When it comes to voting, you ideally want to support a candidate who has the same morals and ideals as you.
-Voting for specific candidates will not be an overnight solution to the problems you see in legislation.
+Voting for specific candidates will not be an overnight solution to the problems you see in legislation but it’s the first step to having your opinion heard.
 Not only is it important to vote in both local and federal elections, but it is equally vital to advocate for yourself, your family, your friends, and your community.
-Voting for a candidate, you support means they will be more likely to hear you out in your advocacy efforts if they win an election.
+Voting for a candidate you support means they will be more likely to hear you out in your advocacy efforts if they win an election.

 Advocacy is extremely important for those who are nonspeaking, minimally speaking, or unreliably speaking.
 There are many bills and laws that don’t intentionally target those with disabilities.
-However, because of long-standing prejudices, some legislators, as well as society in general, are led to believe that nonspeakers, minimal speakers, or unreliable speakers are not intelligent enough to vote or even advocate for their needs.
+However, because of long-standing prejudices, some legislators, as well as society in general, are led to believe that nonspeakers are not intelligent enough to vote or even advocate for their needs.
 Society also believes that these individuals are not capable of understanding legislation, which can lead to someone trying to influence their opinions.
-Anyone who has practiced or even witnessed an S2C session knows that is simply not true.
-Nonspeakers, minimal speakers, or unreliable speakers deserve to have a say and should be able to participate in the legislative process.
+Anyone who has practiced or even witnessed a Spelling to Communicate (S2C) session knows that is simply not true.
+Everyone deserves to have a say and should be able to participate in the legislative process.

 Below you will find information on Voting FAQs, how to write to your legislature, how to find your legislature and current restrictive laws that have a negative impact on disability voting rights in the United States.

 Am I Eligible To Vote?

 Rules vary slightly depending on your state.
 Generally, you must be: